 Whether permanent spousal support will be awarded is within the discretion of the family court, so long as the court’s decision is guided by the consideration of the 14 factors found in Family Code 4320.
-One of the most determinative factors are convictions for domestic violence, attempted murder, or violent sexual felonies.
+One of the most determinative factors is convictions for domestic violence, attempted murder, or violent sexual felonies.

 Conviction for Domestic Violence or Attempted Murder

 There is a rebuttable presumption against awarding spousal support to the abusive spouse when one spouse has been convicted of domestic violence against the other spouse within five years of the filing of the dissolution proceeding.
 However, this presumption may be rebutted by evidence.

 A spouse who has been convicted of attempting to murder the other spouse is prohibited from receiving any temporary or permanent spousal support.

 Criminal Conviction for Violent Sexual Felony

 The following shall apply when there is a criminal conviction for a violent sexual felony perpetrated by one spouse against the other spouse: